wisac/data_structures/README.md

 Refer to README in the ***stack*** folder

+### Documentation
+Both Betty-style and Doxygen-style documentation have been used for the code implementations in this repository.
+Please refer to the comments within the source files for detailed documentation.

 ### Contributing
 Contributions to this project are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.